-I’m talking about becoming a Christian in the true sense.
+I’m talking about becoming a Christian in the biblical sense.
 There is such a thing as cultural Christianity, where one may celebrate Christmas and Easter, perhaps even attend church regularly and partake of the Lord’s Supper.
-I’m not talking about that.
-And neither were Joshua Harris and Marty Sampson, back when they called themselves Christians and wrote books and songs expressing their love for Jesus.
+I’m not talking about that — and neither were Joshua Harris and Marty Sampson, back when they called themselves Christians and wrote books and songs expressing their love for Jesus.

 In the aftermath of these men’s very public walking away from Christ, here’s another question the rest of us must ask: Can a Christian who walks away from Christ walk back to Him?

 The short answer is yes, potentially.
 But the odds aren’t in their favor.
 In fact, the odds are completely against them, as we learn from one of the Bible’s most explicit passages on the topic.

 “It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age and who have fallen away, to be brought back to repentance.
 To their loss they are crucifying the Son of God all over again and subjecting him to public disgrace” (Hebrews 6:4-6).

 This is the passage that convinced me that Paul is the author of Hebrews, because no one else in the early church could have written with such severity.
 Peter, perhaps, but he was not schooled enough to have written the rest of Hebrews.

 The heavenly gift referred to in Hebrews 6:4 is the gift of salvation.
 Paul describes salvation as a gift elsewhere too, as in these verses:

 “The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).